8 Indian tourists die due to possible gas leak in Nepal resort

 Tragedy struck a group of 15 tourists from Kerala in Nepal when eight of them, including four children, died after they fell unconscious probably due to a gas leak from a heater in their room at a mountainous resort, amidst cold wave in the Himalayan region.
 The Indian tourists were airlifted to HAMS hospital in Kathmandu where they were pronounced dead on arrival, Superintendent of Police Sushil Singh Rathaur said.

-On the directions of the chief minister, officials have taken steps to expedite procedures for the repatriation of the mortal remains of the victims, his office said.
 Minister of State for External Affairs V Muraleedharan said that the Indian Embassy officials were taking steps to bring the bodies back to India as early as possible.
+Superintendent Sushil Singh Rathaur of Makwanpur police said an investigation is underway.

+"The tragedy could have been avoided if they had kept at least a door or a window open after turning the gas on," Dr Kamal Dawadi of Hetauda hospital was quoted as saying by the Post report.
+According to Thaha Municipality Mayor Labsher Bista, the tragedy happened because the resort, built about two decades ago, does not have air conditioners, the report said.

+"The hotel entrepreneurs need to learn a lesson from this incident," he said.
+Nepal witnesses cold wave condition between December and January end.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)